does medicare cover home health care

 I’m happy that you chose to reach out for help.
 Caregiving is a difficult task.

-Based on your father’s diabetes diagnosis and possibly his other health conditions, he may be eligible for home health care services.
+Based on your father’s diabetes diagnosis and possibly his other health conditions, he may be eligible for home healthcare services.
 I’ll help break down the eligibility and services offered in-home.
 These can help you decide if they may be a good fit for your father.

 First, for your father to qualify for home health care, he must meet the eligibility criteria.